laszloszurok/hugo-website/content/posts/linux-enable-hibernation.md

 ## Kernel parameters

-You have to pass the 'resume=**swapdevice**' parameter to the kernel.
+You have to pass the `resume=swap_uuid` parameter to the kernel.
 Get the UUID of the swap partition with the following command:
 ```terminal
 lsblk -f
 ```

 Copy the UUID of the partition which has the FSTYPE of swap.
-After that, open /etc/default/grub with a text editor and locate the following line:
+After that, open `/etc/default/grub` with a text editor and locate the following line:
 ```text
 GRUB_CMDLINE_LINUX_DEFAULT="loglevel=3 quiet"
 ```

 This line is where parameters are passed to the kernel.
-Add the 'resume' option, using the previously obtained UUID.
+Add the `resume` option, using the previously obtained UUID.
 The correct syntax looks like this:
 ```text
 GRUB_CMDLINE_LINUX_DEFAULT="loglevel=3 quiet resume=UUID=51bce307-d233-4abd-a3e4-50fb56010bff"
 ```